swiftly-solution/documentation/src/docs/scripting/events/gameevents/onplayershoot.md

 ---

 # OnPlayerShoot
-This event is triggered when player shoot his weapon
+This event is triggered when player_shoot is triggered.
 ::: tabs
 @tab Lua
 ```lua